 Our meetings are on the fourth Saturday of the month starting at 11:00 a.m. in the 1905 historic beach cottage located in Polliwog Park at 1601 Manhattan Beach Boulevard, Manhattan Beach, California.
 The meetings are free and the public is invited.
 Step back in time with us and enjoy interesting and educational programs on the history of the South Bay.
 Bring a friend!

-The SPRING GENERAL MEETING is on Saturday, March 25, 2017 at 11:00 a.m. in the Beach Cottage museum at Polliwog Park.
-At the start of the meeting members will be introduced to the Society’s newest Board member, Cheryll Lynn.
+The Fall GENERAL MEETING is on Saturday, September 23, 2017 at 11:00 a.m. in the Beach Cottage museum at Polliwog Park.

 The pictorial history book "Manhattan Beach 90266" tells the story of how we became the great city that we are today.
 It was published in July 1995 and has 150 photographs.
 The book is easy to follow and includes a chronology, demographics and index.
 It is a wonderful reference book and is used by many for research.
 It is a hard covered quality book.
 The photo on the cover extends to the back cover and displays a panoramic view of a large segment of Manhattan Beach.
 John Post, a professional photographer took the picture on March 24, 1995.
 It had rained the day before and it is as if one can see forever.